 Another way culture affects mental health is in in the number of medical institutions that offer support for it.
 If one had a mental health illness, how many places in their society offer counseling or therapy services by licensed psychologists?

 The more accepting society and culture are of the legitimacy of mental health, the more there will be venues where those affected can seek help.
+However, “Sadly, only a small percentage of people actively seek professional help for their mental health problems,” Sal Raichbach, PsyD explains.

 - It affects how institutions (work or academic) treat their constituents.